sabs21/tceq-water-buyer-scraper/README.md

 - SQLite database which the scraper uses to store each water detail and relationship.
 - Examples to follow for how to format the input CSV.

 Note: The output argument is currently non-functional.
+All output is stored within water_buyer_relationships.db3.

 WARNING: **DO NOT RENAME "water_buyer_relationships.db3" OR ELSE THE SCRAPER WILL NOT WORK!**

 Tool for accessing, interacting with, and exporting the database: